Los Angeles Uber Accident Lawyergreylawpi2021-08-18T12:37:07+00:00

 When the passenger enters and exits the vehicle

-Also after this date, California law asserts that typical personal auto insurance does not cover Transportation Network Company activities.
-The driver must maintain primary liability insurance with certain minimums, such as a $100,000 minimum for injury to multiple persons.
-The rideshare company must also maintain $1 million in liability coverage for periods two and three as listed above.
-These laws help close insurance gaps in ridesharing coverage to ensure passengers and pedestrians are covered in the event of an accident.
+Most personal auto insurances do not provide coverage for rideshares.
+Instead, the driver must maintain primary liability insurance with certain minimums.
+Additionally, with that in mind, the rideshare company must also provide $1 million in liability coverage should a driver get into an accident for periods two and three, as listed above.
+These laws help close insurance gaps in ridesharing coverage to ensure passengers and pedestrians get the coverage they need.

 HOW AN UBER AND LYFT ATTORNEY CAN HELP YOUR CASE

-If you were hit by an Uber or Lyft driver, here are the steps you should take to protect your health and your rights:
+If you got hit by an Uber or Lyft driver, here are the steps you should take to protect your health and your rights: